KumoKairo/KumoKairo.github.io/_posts/2017-09-16-world-space-matcap-shading.md

 layout: post
 title: World Space MatCap Shading
 date: 2017-09-16
-categories: [Unity, Effects]
+categories: [Unity, Shaders]
-tags: [Unity, Rendering, Effects, Matcaps, Tutorial]
+tags: [Unity, Rendering, Shaders, Matcaps, Tutorial]
 img_path: /assets/img/post_images/2017-09-16-matcaps
 ---

 > This article was originally written in 2017 and doesn't represent the idiomatic usage of MatCaps.
 Right now I would have probably used spherical harmonics for the same purpose.
-Article may still be useful.
+However, article may still be useful.
 {: .prompt-info }